Stacktape

 Resource typeDescriptionUse-cases

-web-servicecontinuously running container with public endpoint and URLpublic APIs, websites
+web-serviceA container with a public endpoint and URL.Public APIs, websites

 Advantages

-• Control over underlying environment - Worker service can run any Docker image or image built using your own Dockerfile.
+• Control over the environment: Runs any Docker image or an image built from a Dockerfile.

-• Load-balanced and auto-scalable - Worker services can automatically horizontally scale based on the CPU and Memory utilization.
+• Load-balanced and scalable: Automatically scales horizontally based on CPU and memory usage.

 Disadvantages